top of page

 Ocean Thermal Energy Conversion

 To evaluate the feasibility of Ocean Thermal Energy Conversion (OTEC) in regions such as Hawai‘i and Guam, I have developed a high-resolution numerical model that accurately resolves vertical ocean temperature structures.
-This model surpasses the spatial and temporal resolution of existing observational datasets and operational models, enabling more precise assessments of OTEC resource potential and deployment viability.
+This model overcomes the spatial and temporal resolution limitations of existing observational datasets and operational models, enabling more precise assessments of OTEC resource potential and deployment viability.
 In addition to resource characterization, the model supports environmental impact analyses of OTEC operations, offering critical insights for sustainable implementation.
 Details are available in this paper.

 05